Pirahã people: Culture

 They do not store food in any quantity, but generally eat it when they get it.
 Pirahã have ignored lessons in preserving meats by salting or smoking.
 They cultivate manioc plants that grow from spit-out seeds and make only a few days' worth of manioc flour at a time.
 They trade Brazil nuts and sex for consumables or tools, e.g. machetes, gunpowder, powdered milk, sugar, whiskey.
 Chastity is not a cultural value.
 They trade Brazil nuts, wood, and sorva (rubbery sap used in chewing gum) for soda-can pull-tabs, which are used for necklaces.
 Men wear T-shirts and shorts that they get from traders; women sew their own plain cotton dresses.

 Their decoration is mostly necklaces, used primarily to ward off spirits.
 The concept of drawing is alien to them and when asked to draw a person, animal, tree, or river, the result is simple lines.
 However, on seeing a novelty such as an airplane, a child may make a model of it, which may be soon discarded.

-According to Everett, the Pirahã have no concept of a supreme spirit or god, and they lost interest in Jesus when they discovered that Everett had never seen him.
-They require evidence based on personal experience for every claim made.
-However, they do believe in spirits that can sometimes take on the shape of things in the environment.
+According to Everett, the Pirahã have no concept of a supreme spirit or god; however, they do believe in spirits that can sometimes take on the shape of things in the environment.
 These spirits can be jaguars, trees, or other visible, tangible things including people.
 Everett reported one incident where the Pirahã said that "Xigagaí, one of the beings that lives above the clouds, was standing on a beach yelling at us, telling us that he would kill us if we go into the jungle."
 Everett and his daughter could see nothing and yet the Pirahã insisted that Xigagaí was still on the beach.

 Adoption of Western culture

-A 2012 documentary called The Grammar of Happiness which aired on the Smithsonian Channel, reported that a school had been opened for the Pirahã community where they learn Portuguese and mathematics.
+A 2012 documentary called The Grammar of Happiness, which aired on the Smithsonian Channel, reported that a school had been opened for the Pirahã community where they learn Portuguese and mathematics.
 According to FUNAI the school is the responsibility of the Ministry of Education of Brazil.
-In addition to a formal school being introduced to the culture, the documentary also reported that the Brazilian government installed a modern medical clinic, electricity and television in the remote area.
+In addition to a formal school being introduced to the culture, the documentary also reported that the Brazilian government installed a modern medical clinic, electricity, and television in the remote area.